-Safer Renting is a service delivered by Cambridge House.
-Established in 1889 to tackle poverty, social inequity and injustice, Cambridge House is a social action charity working across London.
+Safer Renting is one of a diversity of services delivered by Cambridge House, a social action charity established in 1889 to tackle poverty, social inequity, and social injustice across London.

-Our work is funded by both charitable foundations and through partnerships working with twelve London Boroughs, for whom we provide a Tenancy Relations service that includes protecting renters from harassment and illegal eviction, sustaining tenancies and preventing homelessness, as well as working with our clients to navigate the legal system to secure justice and redress.
+Our work is funded by both charitable foundations and through partnership working with ten London Boroughs, for whom we provide a Tenancy Relations service that includes protecting renters from harassment and illegal eviction, sustaining tenancies and preventing homelessness, and working with our clients to navigate the legal system to secure justice and redress.